Bianchi-I cosmology with scale dependent $G$ and $\Lambda$ in asymptotically safe gravity: BI Cosmology for

 On the other hand, in the classical solution, imposing different initial condition; $V = \mathcal{V}_{0\mathrm{cl}} = 0$ at $t = t_0 = 0$, we have the classical solution in simple form

 The difference can be calculated from the above solutions by using the initial volume element value $\mathcal{V}_{0} = 0.87671$ from Table~\ref{t2} at $t_0 = 0$.
 This yields

 close as Table.\ref{t2}.
 It is important to note that, for each value of $w$, the leading-order behavior grows exponentially with a different coefficient.
-The differences between the cases become apparent only in the subleading-order terms. \end{enumerate}
+The differences between the cases become apparent only in the subleading-order terms.
+The numerical results for $\Delta V$ are shown in Fig.~\ref{f7}. \end{enumerate}

 We have also calculated the energy density numerically, as shown in Fig. \ref{f8}.
 We have found that, in both cases, the energy density diverges at early times and then rapidly decays with time, as expected.